 Digital euro

 The Eurosystem, of which the Banco de España is a member, is looking into the possible issuance of a central bank digital currency (CBDC), the digital euro.
-It would be the digital version of our currency and it would complement banknotes and coins, giving people an additional choice about how to pay.
+It would be the digital version of our currency, and it would complement banknotes and coins, giving people an additional choice for making payments across the euro area.
 Cash would still be a payment option; it would not be replaced.
-The project is under preparation, there is not yet a decision on its potential issuance.
+The project is advancing in the preparations for a potential issuance; however, no decision has yet been taken on whether it will be issued.

 A digital euro would be money issued by the central banks of the Eurosystem: in other words, it would be like cash but in a digital format.
-It would offer an additional electronic means of payment, complementing cash and private means of payment.
+It would provide an additional electronic means of payment, complementing cash and private means of payment.
 Furthermore, it would be a digital means of payment universally accepted throughout the euro area, at no cost for citizens for basic services (e.g opening an account, paying at a shop), and backed by the Eurosystem.
+Its design takes inclusion aspects into account to ensure the needs of all citizens are considered, guaranteeing universal access.
+Work on specific financial inclusion measures is underway.

-In a context of increasing electronic and mobile payments, it is fundamental to preserve the role that central bank money plays to guarantee citizens’ confidence in our currency.
-Therefore, cash needs to evolve to meet changes in users’ payment preferences and thus provide an accessible and secure means of payment.
-In addition, the digital euro would help to reduce our dependence on non- European payment service providers and serve as a catalyst for innovation and competition in the European payments sector.
+In the context of increasing electronic and mobile payments, it is essential to preserve the role that central bank money plays in guaranteeing citizens’ confidence in our currency.
+Therefore, cash needs to evolve to meet changes in users’ payment preferences and thus provide a public, accessible and secure means of payment.
+The digital euro would strengthen the resilience of retail payments in Europe and help reduce our dependence on non- European providers.
+Furthermore, it would serve as a catalyst for innovation and competition in the European payments sector by offering a set of technical standards to be used in a harmonised way throughout the euro area.
+The digital euro would also facilitate the provision of value-added services by relying on a common infrastructure/ framework.

 A digital euro would bring benefits both for citizens and merchants, as well as for the European economy.
-Some key benefits would be the following:
+Some key benefits include:

 • As a public good, it would preserve the most relevant characteristics of cash.
 In particular: